Staff & Board

 Host Publications Masthead

 Annar Veröld (she/her) is the Publisher and co-Executive Director at Host Publications, and co-hosts the literary podcast The Host Dispatch.
 She is a Honduran-American writer and artist living in Austin, Texas.
-Before her journey at Host Publications, she championed and celebrated Austin musicians as an entertainment journalist and was a fellow at Wave Books.
 In 2015, she founded the I Scream Social reading series.
 She sometimes makes movies and plays horn with Austin Civic Wind Ensemble.

 Aneesa Needel, Chair